harp-tech/protocol/Device.md

     section Id
     IS_ACTIVE      :id0, 15, 16
-    IS_ERROR_STATE      :id1, 14, 15
+    IS_SYNCHRONIZED      :id1, 14, 15
-    IS_SYNCHRONIZED      :id2, 13, 14

     section Default
     -      :d7, 15, 16
     -      :d6, 14  , 15
-    -      :d5, 13  , 14
 ```

 > **Note**
 >
 > This register is read-only and is used to provide status information about the device.
 The bits are set by the device and sent through a period event.
 If enabled (via `R_OPERATION_CTRL` bit `ALIVE_EN`), the event will be periodically emitted at a rate of 1Hz, triggered by updates to the `R_TIMESTAMP_SECOND` register.

 The status of the device is given by the following bits: